 Martin J. Schnermann, Ph.D.

 Dr. Schnermann attended Colby College and graduated in 2002 with degrees in Chemistry (honors with Prof. Dasan Thamattoor) and Physics.
-After a year at Pfizer Research and Development (Groton, CT) as an associate in medicinal chemistry, he moved to the Scripps Research Institute.
+After a year at Pfizer Research and Development (Groton, CT) as an associate in the medicinal chemistry division, he moved to the Scripps Research Institute.
 During his graduate studies, he performed research on the total synthesis and biological evaluation of anticancer natural products with Prof. Dale Boger and obtained a Ph.D. in 2008.
-He then pursued an NIH-postdoctoral fellowship with Prof. Larry Overman at the University of California, Irvine.
+He then completed an NIH-postdoctoral fellowship with Prof. Larry Overman at the University of California, Irvine.
 At Irvine, he developed light-mediated reactions to enable the synthesis of complex natural products.
 In addition, in collaboration with Prof. Christine Suetterlin, he pursued chemical biology and imaging studies of organelle specific probes.
-In 2012, Dr. Schnermann joined the NCI where his research focuses on the development of new organic methods and the application of organic synthesis to uncovering the mechanisms of action of bioactive natural products.
+In 2012, Dr. Schnermann joined the NCI where his research focuses on the synthesis and development of new small-molecule imaging agents for cancer treatment and diagnosis.